Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Preliminaries

 We can actually refine the constant in this inequality using the following proposition, inspired by \autocite[Lemma 3]{Dav}. \begin{prp} Let $f \in \bv(\Ren)$, and let $\rho: (0,+\infty)\to [0,+\infty)$ be a measurable function such that $\displaystyle\int_{\Ren} \rho(\abs{x})\dx = 1$.
 Then

 where $\bfK_{1,n}$ is defined by \cref{eq:defKpn}. \end{prp} \begin{proof} The proof is similar to \autocite[Proof of Lemma 3]{Dav}, but we detail it here for the reader's convenience.
-Up to a translation, without loss of generality we may assume that $x_0=0$.
 By approximation (see e.g. \autocite[Theorem~5.3]{EG2015}), we may assume that $f\in C^\infty(\Ren)$, and by cut-off, that $f$ is also compactly supported.
 Integrating on lines we have

 thus, making the change of variables $h=x-y$, using Fubini's theorem we find

 Applying the coarea formula to \cref{boundK1n:eq1} and then Cauchy-Schwarz inequality and Fubini's theorem gives

 Using Fubini's theorem once again and the equality